 A biopsy is where a small sample of tissue is removed from your bladder and examined under a microscope.
-This can give your doctor more information about what type of bladder cancer it is and its grade (see page 23).
-You usually have a biopsy during a cystoscopy (see below) as part of diagnosing your cancer.
-You may also have a biopsy after diagnosis.
-For example, you may have a biopsy and exam under general anaesthetic if the first biopsy sample was very small.
-Or the surgeon may take a sample of tissue during surgery to make sure all the cancer has been removed.
+This can give more information about what type of bladder cancer you have and its grade (see page 32).

+You usually have a biopsy during a cystoscopy as part of diagnosing your cancer.
+You may have a second biopsy and exam under general anaesthetic if the first biopsy sample was very small.
+Your surgeon will decide if you need a second cystoscopy for another biopsy or to make sure all the cancer has been removed.